ayush51/tutorial/tutorial.md

 <a name="metadata"></a>
 #### Adding metadata to the queue
-When a user is being queue'd, you may want to add some information to their incoming request so that the agents know a bit more about the client or might be able to identify a specific client.
+When a user is being queue'd, you may want to add some information to their incoming request so that the agents know a bit more about the clients or might be able to identify a specific client.
 For instance, you might need to pass on the customer's name or phone number to your agents.
 This can be easily accomplished by setting the QUEUE_METADATA_CALLBACK option to a function returning the information you are interested in.

 ```